 Title 24 of the California Code of Regulations is a statewide standard applied by local agencies through building permits.
 It includes requirements for the structural, plumbing, electrical, and mechanical systems of buildings and for fire and life safety, energy conservation, green design, and accessibility in and around buildings.
 Part 6 (the California Energy Code) and Part 11 (the California Green Building Standards Code) include prescriptive and performance-based standards to reduce electricity and natural gas use in every new building constructed in California.
-The standards for residential buildings (four or more stories).
+The standards for residential buildings incorporate different requirements for low-rise buildings (three or fewer stories) and high-rise buildings (four or more stories).
 Any building, building addition, or alteration that increases the heated or cooled floor area of a building must comply with the State Energy Conservation Standards Because energy use depends partly upon weather conditions, which vary considerably throughout the state, the Energy Commission has created 16 different "climate zones."
 Each climate zone represents a distinct microclimate in the state.
 The energy conservation requirements are tailored for each climate zone.
 The City of Los Altos is located in Climate Zone 4.